 What is a validator?

 We use validator as the name for nodes that are engaged in building and maintaining the network.
-There are three different roles validators are automatically selected to do: Block Producers - single blocks + chunks Block producer - produces a single block that contains all the current chunks (shard blocks).
-Chunk producer - collect transactions for given shard and produces shard blocks, communicating it to other chunk producer, fisherman and other nodes on the network.
-Fisherman (or validator) - nodes that provide security by verifying the validity of state transitions in different blocks.
+There are three different roles validators are automatically selected to.
+Block producer, Chunk-Block producer, and fishermen or validators.
+The block producer is responsible for creating and broadcasting the block that contains all the current chunks (shard blocks).
+In comparison, the chunk producer collects transactions for the given shard.
+The collection of transactions for the shard is called a chunk.
+Once a chunk and a block is created, the information has to be communicated to other chunk producers, fisherman and other validator nodes on the network.
+Fisherman and other validator nodes provide security by verifying the validity of state transitions in different blocks.

 How do I become a validator?